babagreensheep/jellyfin-tizen-docker/README.md

 ### Jellyfin - the custom way

-1. (Optional) Create your custom tizen certificate (see details below).
+1. Create your custom tizen certificate.
+In order to change certificate details you may edit the .env.default file.
+    ```
+    ./scripts/extract-cert.sh
+    ```

 2. Build the image providing required build arguments.
    ```